-CoH mobilises and builds on the existing competencies of community leaders, especially faith leaders and their congregations, to respond to some of the most difficult issues affecting their communities.
-Through this process, they are exposed to additional capacity-building efforts that may strengthen their own responses.
+Channels of Hope mobilises and builds on the existing competencies of community leaders, especially faith leaders and their congregations, to respond to some of the most difficult issues affecting their communities.
+Through this process, they are exposed to additional capacity-building efforts that may strengthen their own faith community responses.

 There are Channels of Hope curricula in the five following areas:

-For each area, CoH provides a series of training and workshops for faith leaders and faith community members in order to catalyse faith leaders into action, through providing factual information and scriptural reflection to attitudes and actions that provide child well-being.
-Sustained dialogue and relationships across faith communities and between faith communities and other community actors lead to stronger child well-being systems.
-Faith communities and partners demonstrate changes in attitudes through collective action for social change in prevention, advocacy and care.
+For each area, Channels of Hope starts with a series of training and workshops for faith leaders and faith community members.
+Participants are equipped with factual information, scriptural reflection and an understanding of the community impact and opportunities to engage which lead to new attitudes and actions that contribute to child well-being.
+Sustained dialogue and relationships across and between faith communities and other community actors lead to stronger child well-being systems.
+Faith communities and partners work together for social change in prevention, advocacy and care.

-The CoH process is focused on partnering with local faith leaders, their congregations and communities to empower them to meet community needs on a sustainable basis.
-The process is structured in four phases of activity:
+Channels of Hope is both a methodology and a process.
+The Channels of Hope process is focused on partnering with local faith leaders, their congregations and communities for sustainable solutions to community needs.
+The Channels of Hope process is structured into four phases of activity:

-All CoH curricula work to mobilise faith leaders and their congregations as advocates on the most pressing issues raised within CoH workshops.
-Based on personal transformation and knowledge gained from CoH workshops, faith leaders and their congregations engage in advocacy within their communities to redress wrongs.
+All Channels of Hope curricula work to mobilise faith leaders and their congregations as advocates on the most pressing issues raised within Channels of Hope workshops.
+Based on personal transformation and knowledge gained from Channels of Hope workshops, faith leaders and their congregations engage in advocacy within their communities to address systems, structures and processes that are not working for children.
 World Vision also provides advocacy training to those who demonstrate the passion to be a voice for those affected by key issues in their communities.